Abhimanyu Dattatray Pawar

 Abhimanyu Dattatray Pawar is an Indian politician from Bharatiya Janata Party.
 He is a member of the 14th Maharashtra Legislative Assembly.
 He completed his Graduation degree in B.com. from Dayanand Commerce College, Latur.
 A post graduate degree in master of personal management from Savitribai Phule Pune University.
-He was Personal Assistant to Chief minister of Maharashtra Devendra Fadnavis, in office from 2014 to 2019. being one of leading officers on special duty (OSD), the personal assistant (PA) and a leading and well-known member of the Bhartiya Janata Yuva Morcha (BJYM) from Latur district.
+He was Personal Assistant to Chief minister of Maharashtra Devendra Fadnavis, in office from 2014 to 2019 being one of leading officers on special duty (OSD), the personal assistant (PA) and a leading and well-known member of the Bhartiya Janata Yuva Morcha (BJYM) from Latur district.

 Early life

 He was born on 1 July 1971.
 His parents did around 15 years full-time work in Vanavasi Kalyan Ashram, and also RSS pracharak.
 He got rambhau mahalangdi prabodhini Award in 2010.
-He joined RSS from there childhood.
+He joined RSS from their childhood.